pryorlindsey-creator/SpecialEdTracker/replit.md

 Preferred communication style: Simple, everyday language.

-Primary test student: User consistently works with Student 1 (ID: 5) which has 3 goals ("Literacy", "Behavior", and "Focus") for testing and data entry.
-Focus goal uses duration data collection type.
+Primary test student: User consistently works with Student 1 (ID: 5).
+User previously had 3 goals ("Literacy", "Behavior", and "Focus") with data points that were accidentally deleted during test data cleanup on July 18, 2025.
+These need to be recreated - Focus goal uses duration data collection type, Behavior uses frequency, Literacy uses percentage.
 All goals support full data entry workflow including duration-based measurements.
 All students now properly belong to user 4201332 for clean ownership during development.

 Goal limits: Each student can have a maximum of 10 goals (not required to have 10).
 Each goal can have up to 5 objectives.
 Current system enforces these limits during creation.